varinnair/naval-gpt/README.md

-# david-sacks-gpt
+# naval-gpt

-Q&amp;A Bot using GPT-3.5 over David Sacks' Substack Posts
+Q&amp;A Bot using GPT-3.5 over Naval's Almanack